robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 ### Quick authenticity options

 1. **Rebrand the event** in-text as a *Victorian Winter Fair* or *A Christmas Past* spanning 1837–1890.
-2. Keep “Dickens Faire,” but add a curated area (your employer’s choice): *“The Women’s Gallery: London 1885”*.
+2. Keep “Victorian Faire,” but add a curated area (your employer’s choice): *“The Women’s Gallery: London 1885”*.
 3. Explain it diegetically: the organiser wants later-Victorian fashions because they’re crowd-pleasers and “read” Victorian to the public.

 ### 1880s Costume Mini-Bible (Second Bustle Era)